genericalley/discord-voice-transcription/README.md

 1. Enter one of your voice channels.
 2. In one of your text channels type: `*join`, the bot will join the voice channel.
+---
+**TODO**
+* figure out and document which text channel gets the transcription
+* should we support transcription via DM instead of shared channels?

+---

 3. Everything said within that channel will be transcribed into text (as long as the bot is within the voice channel).
 4. Type `*leave` to make the bot leave the voice channel.
 5. Type `*help` for a list of commands.